Opentrons/opentrons/api/docs/v2/new_modules.rst

 Temperature Module
 ******************

-Our temperature module acts as both a cooling and heating device.
-The range of temperatures this module can reach goes from 4 to 95 degrees celsius with a resolution of 1 degree celcius.
+The Temperature Module acts as both a cooling and heating device.
+It can control the temperature of its deck between 4 °C and 95 °C with a resolution of 1 °C.

+Temperature Modules are represented in code by :py:class:`.TemperatureModuleContext` objects.

-The temperature module has the following methods that can be accessed during a protocol.
+The Temperature Module has the following methods that can be accessed during a protocol.
 For the purposes of this section, assume we have the following already:

 .. code-block:: python